spjy/jotted-topics/semiconductors.md

 - Contains one **lattice point**.
 - Smallest unit cell that can be repeated to form a lattice.
 Most basic cell of a lattice.
-- Can be nonorthogonal or orthogonal.
+- Can be non-orthogonal or orthogonal.

 # Crystal Structures